jn-han/jn-han/README.md

 # Hello, I’m Josh! 👋

 ## Welcome to my Github :)
-- I am currently a student at the University of British Columbia.
+- I am a student at the University of British Columbia and a
-- Currently a software engineer at the BC Cancer Research Center + UBC Biomedical Engineering Student Team
+- Software engineer at the BC Cancer Research Center + UBC Biomedical Engineering Student Team

 ## Currently working on...
 - Data Structures and Algorithms #leetcodegrind